Do you have any recommended reads?

 while many people of today have a tough life, in reality their lives are immeasurably better than the boomers had back then.
 Everything is relative.

-Last edited by meldrewreborn; 1 Day Ago at 14:18.
+Last edited by meldrewreborn; 19-02-25 at 14:18.

 Current Eon Next customer, ex EDF, Zog and Symbio.
-Don't think dual fuel saves money and don't like smart meters.
+Don't think dual fuel saves money and think the smart meter programme is a waste of our money.
 Chronologically Gifted.
 If I offend let me know by private message, but I’ll continue to express my opinions nonetheless.

 • ANN8619's Avatar